mienaikoe/ziyu/Chapters/Chapter1.md

   "I am.
 It's been too long since we've gone anywhere."

-  Kip joined in, "Last time was when we went to the North coast to live with the Hunnin for a week.
+  Kip joined, "Last time was when we went to the North coast to live with the Hunnin for a week.
 I'll never forget how cold that was.
 Who's idea was that again?"
 He never missed a chance to remind me.

-  "Hey, we all had fun catching fish," I defended myself.
+  "Hey, we all had fun uh... catching fish," I defended myself.

+  "You mean having sex," Mel interjected.

+  I defended my position, "Hey, catching fish was fun too."

-  "There was nothing else to do."
+  "There was literally nothing else to do," Kip reminded me.

-  "Yea... but it was fun!"
+  "Yea... but I'd totally do it again!"

-  He shook his head and laughed while Melna and I broke a smile.
+  And I would.
+I was kind of a sucker for them.
+He and Mel shook heads and laughed while I broke the smarmiest smile.